-The Ute ladies'-tresses only occurs below 7000 feet; there is no need to worry about it at higher elevations.
+Ute ladies'-tresses only occur below 7000 feet; there is no need to worry about it at higher elevations.

-The black term is a shorebird and is a concern around creeks and reservoirs, but not in the mountains, away from water.
+The black tern is a shorebird and is a concern around creeks and reservoirs, but not in the mountains, away from water.